 INSIDE : Check out some of the best Must See Thanksgiving Afternoon Movies!
-And let me know which ones should be added to the list.
+There is nothing like enjoying a huge meal together, cleaning the dishes and settling into a wonderful relaxing movie.
+Let me know which ones should be added to the list!

 This post contains affiliate links.
 See my full disclosure.

 Happy (just a little early) Thanksgiving to all my US friends!
 I was thinking about sharing some of my favorite side dishes or maybe some mouth watering desserts but honestly – I have a feeling that you already have your menu settled upon.
 So today, I decided to share a roundup of Must See Thanksgiving Afternoon Movies!